United States

 2 min

-Trump, wearing a red tie and a dark suit, sat in the front row of the public gallery of the courtroom, according to media present in the court.
-Some of the judges, including the Chief Justice, the conservative John Roberts, questioned the Department of Justice lawyer who defended the measure, John Sauer.
-The US Solicitor General opened the arguments by stating that "birthright citizenship without restrictions contradicts the practice of the vast majority of modern nations," as published by Reuters.
-And he added: "It operates as a powerful magnet for illegal immigration and rewards illegal aliens who violate immigration laws."
+Trump, wearing a red tie and a dark suit, sat in the front row of the public gallery of the courtroom, according to media present at the court.
+Some of the justices, including Chief Justice, the conservative John Roberts, questioned the lawyer from the Department of Justice who defended the measure.

 stats